-For our members and other CDFI industry stakeholders, OFN offers advocacy toolkits and fact sheets about OFN’s membership and key policy priorities.
+For our members and other community development financial institution (CDFI) industry stakeholders, OFN offers advocacy toolkits and fact sheets about OFN’s membership and key policy priorities.

 For more information about any of the information presented here, contact Jennifer A. Vasiloff, Chief External Affairs Officer, at 202.573.2123.